NoroffFEU/development-platforms/case-studies/openai/chatgpt/chatGPT-case-study-jonaslod.md

 - 30th November 2022: OpenAI launches ChatGPT based on the GPT-3.5 model.
 It gained 1 million users within 5 days of its release, whereas other successful applications needed months to achieve the first million users.
 For instance, Netflix achieved its first million in 40 months, Facebook in 10 months, and Instagram in 2.5 months.

+- February 2023: Meta AI releases LLaMA (Large Language Model Meta AI)

+- 6th Februrary 2023: Google annonces Bard, a conversational chatbot AI powered by Meta AI's LLaMA

+- 14th March 2023: GPT-4 is released.
+It was made publicly avaliable in a limited fashion via ChatGPT Plus, with access to a commercial API being provided through a waitlist.

+- 30th March 2023: AutoGPT is released

+- 2023: BabyAGI and JARVIS/HuggingGPT is released

 ## Features

 ChatGPT has the ability to remember previous questions asked in a chat, enabling it to effectively interact with humans in a conversational manner.
 The model was trained on a vast amount of corpus data covering a wide range of topics and styles, making its potential uses diverse.